Best Massage Ball Size for Forearm Pain | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Roll at about 1 inch per second; pause 20 to 30 seconds on tender spots
+- &#10003;Roll about an inch per second, pausing on tender spots for 20 to 30 seconds.

 The best massage ball size for forearm pain is **2.5 to 3 inches** in diameter.
 That range targets trigger points in the forearm flexors and extensors without putting sideways torque on your wrist joints.
 Anything smaller digs too deep and causes guarding.
 Anything larger spreads pressure too wide to reach the small muscle bellies you need to release.
 A ball in this range gives you enough surface area to load with body weight while staying precise enough to find specific problem spots.